 Dartmouth Digital Commons Citation

 Allaway, Robert J.; Fischer, Dawn A.; de Abreu, Francine B.; Gardner, Timothy B.; Gordon, Stuart R.; Barth, Richard J.; Colacchio, Thomas A.; Wood, Matthew; Kacsoh, Balint Z.; and Bouley, Stephanie J., "Genomic Characterization of Patient-Derived Xenograft Models Established from Fine Needle Aspirate Biopsies of a Primary Pancreatic Ductal Adenocarcinoma and from Patient-Matched Metastatic Sites" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3908.